 The probationary period for this classification is one (1) year.

-To Apply: Interested applicants can apply by submitting a resume and a District application (found online at morpd.com).
-Applications and resumes shall be sent to Debra Tierney, Office Manager at (redacted), or they can be hand delivered or mailed by using U.S. Mail, to the MORPD District Office at 3344 Mission Ave., Carmichael, CA., 95608.
+To Apply: Interested applicants can apply by submitting a District application (found online at morpd.com) and resume.
+Applications should be sent to Debra Tierney, Office Manager at (redacted) or they can be hand delivered or mailed by using U.S. Mail, to the MORPD District Office at 3344 Mission Ave., Carmichael, CA., 95608.